 What's In Store?

-This storage facility makes publicly accessible some of the most important collections from the Art & Industry division of the National Museum of Ireland.
-It is the first time in the history of the institution that the idea of visible storage has been addressed.
 The entire reserve collections of glass, Asian applied arts, silver and metalwork are shown, including material from Ireland, Britain, Europe, the Middle East, India, Pakistan, Burma, China, Japan and Tibet.

 The Glass Collection includes Roman, Persian, Indian, Venetian and Art Nouveau objects beside the internationally acclaimed collection of 18th and 19th-Century Irish glass from Dublin, Cork, Belfast and Waterford.